AstarasC/sctest/figures/README.txt

 Figures

-This is a testfor Figures
+This is a test for Figures